ibm-cloud-docs/openshift/openshift_worker_plan.md

 **Do I want to use shared or dedicated hardware?**

 When you create a standard classic cluster, you must choose whether you want the underlying hardware to be shared by multiple {{site.data.keyword.IBM_notm}} customers (multi tenancy) or to be dedicated to you only (single tenancy).
 VPC standard clusters can be provisioned on shared infrastructure (multi tenancy) only.

-**Classic infrastructure only**: To achieve HIPAA and PCI compliance for your environment, make sure to use dedicated virtual or [bare metal](#bm) machines for your worker nodes, not shared virtual machines.
-With dedicated virtual or bare metal machines, all compute resources are dedicated exclusively to you, and you can control the isolation and resource consumption of your workloads.
-{: important}

 * **In a multi-tenant, shared hardware setup**: Physical resources, such as CPU and memory, are shared across all virtual machines that are deployed to the same physical hardware.
 To ensure that every virtual machine can run independently, a virtual machine monitor, also referred to as the hypervisor, segments the physical resources into isolated entities and allocates them as dedicated resources to a virtual machine (hypervisor isolation).
 * **In a single-tenant, dedicated hardware setup**: All physical resources are dedicated to you only.
 You can deploy multiple worker nodes as virtual machines on the same physical host.
 Similar to the multi-tenant setup, the hypervisor assures that every worker node gets its share of the available physical resources.